Ohio House expels former Republican speaker in historic vote

-COLUMBUS, Ohio (AP) — Members of the Ohio House expelled a defiant Larry Householder, the indicted Republican ex-speaker, in a bipartisan vote Wednesday, invoking their powers to remove a member for the first time in 150 years.
+COLUMBUS, Ohio (AP) — Members of the Ohio House on Wednesday expelled Rep. Larry Householder, the federally indicted Republican ex-speaker in a bipartisan vote that invoked their powers to remove a member for the first time in 150 years.

 The GOP-controlled House voted 75-21 to remove Householder, of Perry County, approving a resolution that stated he was not suited for office because of the indictment.
+The state Constitution allows expulsion for “disorderly conduct” without defining it.

+Defiant to the end, Householder reiterated his innocence in a House floor speech before the vote and predicted again he would be acquitted of accusations he orchestrated a $60 million bribery probe meant to approve legislation to prop up two nuclear power plants and then kill a ballot issue trying to overturn the law.

-“I have not nor have I ever taken a bribe or solicited or been solicited for taking a bribe,” said Householder, as he reiterated his innocence on the House floor before he was expelled.
+“I have not nor have I ever taken a bribe or solicited or been solicited for taking a bribe,” Householder said.

+Householder said he was returning to his southern Ohio farm Wednesday to help his wife plant tomatoes, cabbage, lettuce and sweet corn.
+Over the longer term, he intends to speak out against elected officials he believes — unlike himself — have in fact acted unconstitutionally.

+“I can tell you this much,” Householder told reporters.
+“Fellow elected officials who didn’t like public citizen Householder are really not going to like private citizen Householder.”

 The full House took to a vote after Republican lawmakers forced the measure to the floor instead of waiting for the expulsion resolution to work through the committee process.